c1ko/monodon/README.md

 Monodon will generate a DNS query for every domain to check.
 Public nameservers like `8.8.8.8`, `8.8.4.4`, and `9.9.9.9` can sustain 20 queries and more per second without throtteling.
 Set a nameserver using the `--nameserver` setting.
 Otherwise monodon will use your systems nameserver.
 You can control the rate of queries using the `--rate` argument.
 By default, `--rate` is set to 10 queries per second.

-If you want to create more than 10 queries per second thread, use the `--unsafe` keyword.
+If you want to create more than 10 queries per second and thread, use the `--unsafe` keyword.
 This safeguard protects from unwanted DOS attacks on public DNS servers.
 To not generate any actual DNS queries, use the `--simulate` argument.

 ## Usage
 You can configure most settings using the command line and the config.ini file.
 Some options can only be set as an argument.